informalsystems/quartz/apps/transfers/README.md

 npm run dev
 ```

-Note the frontend app is currently hardcoded to talk to our remote digital ocean node.
+You can now open the app in http://localhost:3000/.

 Make sure you have Keplr installed in your browser and you should now be able to use the app!

-You may have to go to "Manage Chain Visibility" in Keplr settings to add the `My Testing Chain`.
+You may have to go to "Manage Chain Visibility" in Keplr settings to add the `My Testing Chain` so you can see your balance.

 You will also need to fund any keplr account by sending funds from the CLI using your `admin` account.